Skyfox (1984 video game): Description

-The player pilots the Skyfox, the most advanced attack fighter plane available to the fictional government, the Federation.
-The plane has armaments consisting of radar guided missiles, heat-seeking missiles, laser cannons and deflection shields, and has a top speed of Mach 4.
+The player pilots the Skyfox, the most advanced attack fighter plane available, which is armed with radar guided missiles, heat-seeking missiles, laser cannons and deflection shields.
 Gameplay consists of finding and destroying enemy tanks, planes and motherships.
+The goal of the game is to defend one's bases and slow the ongoing invasion.
 The game has 15 scenarios that can be played at five skill levels.

-Featuring a view from the cockpit of the jet, this game is recognized as popularizing this view.
-The cockpit features radar which shows incoming missiles and other threats.
-Flying above the clouds, the player fights hordes of enemy planes.
-Flying below them, the player is attacked by enemy tanks.
-Hailed upon its release, most criticisms of the game cited repetitive gameplay as the only drawback.

-Tobey thought a player could get bored flying an advanced fighter plane and might want to play a game.
-Consequently, he incorporated a Space Invaders game into Skyfox as a hidden Easter egg activated by pressing Ctrl-G while flying.

-The Apple II version can use a Mockingboard, if one is present, for greatly improved audio.

 Reception

-Skyfox was Electronic Arts' best-selling Commodore 64 game as of late 1987.
-Its sales had surpassed 250,000 copies by November 1989.
+By the end of 1987, Skyfox was Electronic Arts' best-selling Commodore 64 game.
+Sales surpassed 250,000 copies by November 1989.

-Info rated Skyfox for the Commodore 64 three-plus stars out of five, praising the graphics but stating that "the gamester finds a much less involving product lying below the surface glitz ...
+Benn Dunnington, writing in Info, rated Skyfox for the Commodore 64 three-plus stars out of five, praising the graphics but stating that "the gamester finds a much less involving product lying below the surface glitz ...
 Good run for a few hours".

+In Issue 8 of Gateways, Charles and Sydney Barouch called this a "difficult and sophisticated game.
+It borrows heavily from wargames for the strategical [sic] aspect of the game."
+The Barouches noted, "The graphics are not state of the art, but they are nicely drawn and do give the illusion of motion."
+They concluded, "Strategy and planning seem to be the watchword here; the shoot-'em-up is only a part of the action."

-Compute! called the Amiga version a game that required "both forethought and quick reflexes ... one of the best available for the Amiga".
+Richard Mansfield of Compute! called the Amiga version a game that required "both forethought and quick reflexes ... one of the best available for the Amiga".
 It concluded that "the designers and programmers have outdone themselves in exploiting the Amiga's powerful features ... a simulation which rivals the best computer games available in any medium".

-In a 1994 survey of wargames Computer Gaming World gave the title one-plus stars out of five.
+In a 1994 survey of wargames, Computer Gaming World gave the ten-year-old game 1+ stars out of 5.